 After Lydia is married, she and Wickham come to Longbourn for a visit before joining Wickham's new regiment in the North.
 She is as silly as ever and very proud of her success in catching Wickham, even offering to get husbands for her sisters.
 But she accidentally lets slip that Darcy was at her wedding.
 Elizabeth writes to Mrs Gardiner for an explanation.
-Written by

 Did You Know?

 Although Mr. Bennet declares that, "Mr. and Mrs. Wickham will never be welcome to Longbourn," following his daughter's scandalous elopement and patched-up marriage, the very next scene shows them being welcomed to Longbourn.
 The novel explains this as being due to the arguments of Elizabeth and Jane on behalf of their sister, but the movie does not.
 See more